 The college bills students each semester for tuition, room, and meals.
-Charges for the fall semester are due and payable no later than July 31, 2011.
-Charges for the spring semester are due and payable no later than November 30, 2011.
+Charges for the fall semester are due and payable no later than July 30, 2012.
+Charges for the spring semester are due and payable no later than December 3, 2012.
 Miscellaneous charges are due in full when billed.

-The schedule for payment is as follows:
+The schedule for payment for new students entering fall 2012 is as follows: